 - Multi-step workflows (e.g., “create a Google event, then send a Slack notification”)

-- Can integrate with any service that Zapier supports
+- Integrates with any service Zapier supports

 - Zap 1: Google events → Outlook